Adaptive Systems Lab

-- Clinical Laboratory Error Detection (Todd Leen, Deniz Erdogmus, and Steve Kazmierczak)
+- Clinical Laboratory Error Detection (Deniz Erdogmus, Steve Kazmierczak)

 Hospital clinical laboratory tests are a major source of medical information used to diagnose, treat, and monitor patients.
 Test errors only affect about 0.5% of samples, but lead to delays, additional expense, and sometimes to erroneous treatments that increase risk to patients.
 Such errors compromise clinical utility, cost effectiveness and patient safety.
 Current methods to detect errors are either so insensitive to errors that they do not detect sample faults reliably, or so prone to false-alarms that their alerts are routinely disregarded.

 This project develops and uses statistical machine learning technology to reliably detect errors in hospital clinical laboratory tests, using data derived from patient samples.
 A primary obstacle to developing reliable statistical detectors for lab errors is the cost of labeling samples combined with the low error rate.
 This research will provide algorithms for clinical lab error detection that will extend to tests used in other disease entities (for example diabetes and heart failure).

 - Cardiac Imaging and Motion Quantification (Xubo Song)